vortex73/vortex73.github.io/content/illusionofai.md

 Today, Artificial Intelligence has become the "dream job" for most people in the tech landscape, the golden ticket.
 The allure of these jobs fosters a sense of elitism, as many individuals feel privileged to be part of a field that promises innovation and influence, often overlooking the hard work and challenges that underpin such roles.

 As in Plato's *Allegory of a Cave* most people see only a fascade of what AI jobs really are.
-They're mesmerized by the glamour and oblivioud to the gritty, mundane reality that's often the case.
+They're mesmerized by the glamour and oblivious to the gritty, mundane reality that's often the case.

 ![cave](../assets/cave.jpg)